 You should carry high-ankle trekking shoes.
 Different shoes are suitable for different kinds of treks, depending on the weather, trail condition as well as duration of the trek.
 For this particular trek, shoes with thick souls are recommended.

 There are proper meals with subsequent nutritional values planned for the people coming in for the trek.
-From dinner on Day 1 to Breakfast on Day 13, all meals will be provided.
+From dinner on Day 1 to hot Lunch on Day 6, all meals will be provided.
 This would include nutritional vegetarian meals, a total of 6 in a day, with the addition of tea and coffee during breaks.

 Carrying medicines is important while trekking anywhere in the world.
 Your first-aid should have anti-diarrhea medicine such as loperamide but make sure that you don't take it unless getting to a toilet isn't an option.
 During the trekking you may not have access to pharmacies.
 So it’s better to have medications ready.
 Yes, you can carry diamox and can be taken too if having sickness/nausea.

 Indian mobile networks do not work for most part of this trek.
 Vodafone and BSNL are the only mobile networks that work in patches along the way (but are inconsistent).